College rock: Forerunners

+Late 1970s–1980s

 College rock was an outgrowth of the new wave and post-punk musical scenes that developed in the late 1970s.
 Though not as avant-garde as post-punk or abrasive as hardcore punk, the genre tended to veer further from the synth-heavy mainstream.
 As explained by Rolling Stone, college rock's origins can be placed in Athens, Georgia, home of the University of Georgia and several college rock bands, such as R.E.M.
 The genre would expand to include a diverse array of regional scenes in several cities throughout the United States, particularly Minneapolis, home of the Replacements and Hüsker Dü, and Boston, home of Pixies and Throwing Muses.
 The genre also came to include several British alternative acts who incorporated elements of jangle pop or post-punk romanticism in their music, with bands such as the Smiths, the Cure, and the La's achieving success on American college radio stations.

 Key to the success of college rock was the success of college radio stations throughout the United States.
-Ian Svenonius of The New Republic attributed the proliferation of college rock stations to the FCC's decision to issue radio licenses to universities during the 1960s:
+In The New Republic, Ian Svenonius attributed the proliferation of college rock stations to the FCC's decision to issue radio licenses to universities during the 1960s:

 Many college radio stations during this period sought to promote music that went against the commercial style of the 1980s.
 Svenonius characterized these stations as being "staffed by music enthusiasts who worked without pay, and who saw college rock as a desperately needed alternative to the platinum tedium of 'classic' and Top 40 drivel."
 Reflecting the erudite tastes of these students, college rock programs were generally less militant and blunt than punk, but often featured a degree of activist sensibility.
 In contrast with many indie and punk bands, college rock acts often signed to major labels, albeit without becoming flagship acts for their record companies.

 Other mediums began tracking college rock during this period.
 The CMJ New Music Report, a publication that reported on the scene, created a chart which measured popularity of artists played on college radio.
 The journal's charts were used by Rolling Stone magazine and other media.
 In September 1988, Billboard introduced the Modern Rock Tracks chart which monitored airplay on modern rock and college radio stations.
 120 Minutes began on MTV as a program to feature music of the college rock style and compilations branded with the 120 Minutes name were released and featured several college rock bands.

 By the early 1990s, college rock as a genre had been surpassed by grunge and indie rock in the alternative sphere.
 Svenonius points to NPR's aggressive campaign against left of the dial college stations as a cause: seeking to remove competition in this airspace, NPR reduced many college stations to closed circuit formats, if the stations were continued at all.
 Many remaining stations reformatted to capture the more abrasive styles of indie rock.
 Many 1980s college radio music directors went on to pursue successful careers in the mainstream American music industry.